onap/dcaegen2/docs/sections/components/component-specification/docker-specification.rst

 When choosing a value for interval, consider that too frequent healthchecks will put unnecessary load on Consul and DCAE.
-If there is a problematic resource, then more frequent healthchecks are warranted (eg 15s or 60s), but as stablility increases, so can these values, (eg 300s).
+If there is a problematic resource, then more frequent healthchecks are warranted (eg 15s or 60s), but as stability increases, so can these values, (eg 300s).

 When choosing a value for timeout, consider that too small a number will